nelsonic/evc/README.md

  - CDA (the ID of the object in Salesforce)

  ###

+The main class/code is located in **codes.php**.
+Each method is tested in Test.php.
+The class is instantiated and used to write to Salesforce in index.php.
+//if you want to play with the Salesforce SOAP API open the force.php file and edit/run till you "get" it.

-To run the tests you will need PHPUnit installed on your machine
+To run the tests you will need PHPUnit installed on your machine. ( if you don't already have it, google for it!) then issue these two commands from command line:

 	phpunit --log-junit foo.xml Test.php
 	xsltproc foo.xsl foo.xml > output.html